plutext/docx4j/docx4j/README.txt

 How do I get started?
 ------------------

-See the sample code at http://dev.plutext.org/trac/docx4j/browser/trunk/docx4j/src/main/java/org/docx4j/samples
+See the Getting Started guide.

 Where to get help?